Waiting for input...

 In a SPIKE deployment, SPIRE acts as the central authority that issues SVIDs to different workloads:

 The dashed boxes represent distinct security and deployment boundaries.
 SPIRE provides identity management capabilities that span across these trust boundaries.
-This architecture allows administrative operations to be performed on a hardened, secured SPIRE Server instance (shown in the top yellow box), while restricting direct access to sensitive operations (like creating SPIRE Server registration entries) from users and applications located in other trust boundaries.
+This architecture allows administrative operations to be performed on a hardened, secured SPIRE Server instance (shown in the top yellow box).
+This restricts direct access to sensitive operations (like creating SPIRE Server registration entries) from users and applications located in other trust boundaries.

 Zero Trust FTW!